awslabs/kubeflow-manifests/website/content/en/docs/deployment/vanilla/guide-terraform.md

 > Note: Terraform deployment options are still in preview.

+## Background

+This guide will walk you through using Terraform to:
+- Create a VPC
+- Create an EKS cluster
+- Deploy the vanilla distribution of Kubeflow on AWS

+Terraform documentation can be found [here](https://www.terraform.io/docs).

 ## Prerequisites

 Be sure that you have satisfied the [installation prerequisites]({{< ref "../prerequisites.md" >}}) before working through this guide.